JetBrains/guide/site/go/tutorials/bookstore_rest_api/introduction/index.md

 - **Middleware support** - An incoming HTTP request can be handled by a chain of middlewares and the final action.
 For example, Logger, Authorization, GZIP and finally post a message in the DB.
 - **Crash-free** - Gin can catch a panic occurred during an HTTP request and recover it.
 This way, your server will always be available.
 As an example - it’s also possible to report this panic to Sentry!
 - **JSON validation** - Gin can parse and validate the JSON of a request—for example, checking the existence of required values.
-- **Routes grouping** - Organize your routes better.
-Authorization required vs non required, different API versions… In addition, the groups can be nested unlimitedly without degrading performance.
+- **Organizing routes** - Enhance the structure of your routes.
+Group them according to authorization requirements, API versions, and more.
+Moreover, nesting groups is possible without compromising performance, allowing for unlimited flexibility.
-- **Error management** - Gin provides a convenient way to collect all the errors occurred during a HTTP request.
+- **Error management** - Gin provides a convenient way to collect all the errors occurred during an HTTP request.
 Eventually, a middleware can write them to a log file, to a database and send them through the network.
 - **Rendering built-in** - Gin provides an easy-to-use API for JSON, XML and HTML rendering.
 - **Extendable** - Creating new middleware is so easy.